 Holding MLPs in an IRA can trigger Unrelated Business Taxable Income (UBTI).
-If your total UBTI across all retirement accounts exceeds $1,000 in a year, the IRA custodian must file Form 990-T and pay tax FROM your IRA funds โ not from your bank account, from the IRA itself.
+If your total UBTI across all retirement accounts exceeds $1,000 in a year, the IRA custodian must file Form 990-T and pay tax FROM your IRA funds — not from your bank account, from the IRA itself.
 This is the hidden cost most financial advisors warn about.
 But the reality is more nuanced than \"never hold MLPs in an IRA.\"

-By Lucas Andersen — Last updated March 6, 2026
+By Lucas Andersen — Last updated April 9, 2026

 Unrelated Business Taxable Income (UBTI) is income from a trade or business conducted within a tax-exempt entity.
 Your IRA is tax-exempt.
 When your IRA owns MLP units, it becomes a limited partner in an active business — pipelines, processing plants, compression services.
 The MLP’s ordinary business income flows through the K-1 directly to the IRA as the partner of record.